deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 Once built, you can test your trained network by feeding it unstructured data and checking the output.

 You can intrepret the output numbers as percentages.
-Every time the number in the reconstruct is not zero, that's a good indication the network learned the input.
+Every time the number in the reconstruct is *not zero*, that's a good indication the network learned the input.
 We'll have a better example later in the tutorials.

+Next, we'll show you how to implement a [Deep-Belief Network](../deepbeliefnetwork.html), which is simply many RBMs strung together.